joyrexus/valid-xl/README.md

 A simple module and CLI for validation reporting on specified columns within an excel worksheet.

-For the CLI, you pass in a file containing your column constraint functions:
+For the CLI, you pass in a **schema** file containing your column constraint functions:

     valid-xl --sheet=SheetName \
-             --constraints=your.column.constraints.js file.xlsx
+             --schema=your.column.constraints.js file.xlsx

 ## Usage